Adnanosman9/Rover/README.md

 ├── docs/         # Build logs and engineering notes └── bom/          # Bill of materials
 ```
-Firmware, images, docs, and everything will be available here after testing over time.
+Additional firmware, electronics files, documentation, and testing data will be added progressively as development continues.
 ---

 ## License